craftingcity/The-Known-World/Prenotes Aug 16 23.md

 ### What does the World Know?

 They re-entry on AN19, which is as-of-yet undeveloped.
+The World Date is 03-25-0105.

 We're mostly looking to push any kind of personal questline, but here are some backups;